panukatan/bagyo/README.md

 Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA)](https://www.pagasa.dost.gov.ph/).

-This package contains Philippine tropical cyclone data from 2017 to 2020 in a machine-readable format.
+This package contains Philippine tropical cyclones data from 2017 to 2020 in a machine-readable format.
 It is hoped that this data package provides an interesting and unique dataset for data exploration and visualisation as an adjunct to the traditional [`iris`](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/iris.html)